© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross 8m north of Clyst St Lawrence church is a scheduled monument protected by Historic England under reference 1014706.
 View the official record →

-Churchyard cross 8m north of Clyst St Lawrence church is a medieval stone cross located in the parish of Clyst St Lawrence in Devon.
+Churchyard cross 8m north of Clyst St Lawrence church is a medieval wayside cross located in the parish of Clyst St Lawrence in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014706.

 Churchyard cross 8m north of Clyst St Lawrence church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014706.